What in the world is Deschooling and do Homeschoolers need to do it?

 So what is deschooling?

-Deschooling is a short period of time spent transitioning from the mindset of an institutional school environment to a home-based learning place and a different educational philosophy.
+Deschooling is a SHORT period of time spent transitioning from the mindset of an institutional school environment to a home-based learning place and a different educational philosophy.
 Deschooling can last from a week to a month.

 For the parents, deschooling is a chance to get set up and explore the homeschool approach that fits the family best.
 This transition period allows time to research curriculum options, order, and get the home set up to encourage learning.
 That doesn’t necessarily mean setting up a classroom.
 In fact, our best homeschool times were spent at the kitchen table and on the family room couch and floor.
 Decide where you plan to do certain types of learning activities.